thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 one percent of the national population, the report enumerates 48 deaths in police custody from 1980 to 1989, most of them of persons under the age of 30.
 The PUDR alleges that "most of these people died due to severe beating and prolonged torture.
-Practically every person taken to a police station in connection with some or the other offense in our country is subjected to severe beating and torture.… Sticks, boots and belts and wooden rollers are the most common instruments of beating.
+Practically every person taken to a police station in connection with some or the other offense in our country is subjected to severe beating and torture. … Sticks, boots and belts and wooden rollers are the most common instruments of beating.
 Sexual abuse, designed not only to hurt but also to humiliate is part of the torture.
 Naked or semi-naked men are a common sight in police lock-ups.
 It is this process of torture, regular and systematic, whose end product is sometimes death, as in the case of